Who Is Angela Bassett?

 Despite her early success on stage, Bassett had to work hard to break through the stereotypical roles usually assigned to African American women on screen.
 Her first role was a bit part in the cult favorite, F/X (1986).
-In 1991, she had a key role in the seminal anti-gang film, Boyz 'N the Hood.
+In 1991, she had a key role in John Singleton's seminal anti-gang film, Boyz 'N the Hood.
 A year later, she landed the role of Katherine Jackson, mother of the Jackson Five singing group, in The Jacksons: An American Dream (1992).
-Bassett continued her stream of strong female roles by portraying Betty Shabazz in Spike Lee's Malcolm X (1992) with Denzel Washington in the title role.
+Bassett continued taking on strong female roles by portraying Betty Shabazz, the widow of Malcolm X, in Spike Lee's Malcolm X (1992), starring Denzel Washington in the title role.
 She turned in an outstanding performance in her breakthrough role as Tina Turner in What's Love Got To Do With It?
 (1993), earning an Academy Award nomination for best actress.

 Bassett costarred with Whitney Houston in the adaptation of Terry McMillan's Waiting To Exhale in 1995.
 In 1998, she headlined another McMillan adaptation, How Stella Got Her Groove Back.
 In Jodie Foster's extraterrestrial-encounter film, Contact (1997), Bassett portrayed a top-level presidential advisor.Back on stage, Basett played Lady Macbeth in Shakespeare's Hamlet, costarring Alec Baldwin, at the Joseph Papp Public Theater in New York City in 1998.